 Section 10.4(2) of the Commonwealth Criminal Code states that:

-- To defend themselves or others against threat
+- To defend themselves or others against the threat

 - To protect property from lawful damage, destruction or interference